groundlight/python-sdk/docs/blog/2024-05-15-active-learning.md

 ## Experiment with Uncertainty Sampling

-We now present results from a time-series experiment of images collected and labeled for the purpose of measuring uncertainty sampling's impact on model accuracy and labeling cost.
+We now present results from a time-series experiment on images collected and labeled for the purpose of measuring uncertainty sampling's impact on model accuracy and labeling cost.
 There are 500 images of a gate, and the task is to determine in every image if the gate has been left open or closed.
 All images in the experiment are labeled so we know the correct responses.
 But note[^1] that this would not be the case if we were running active learning in real life because, by design, active learning does not recruit labels on high confidence images.

-[^1]: In practice, we audit a constant fraction of unescalated images for review, and these serve as an additional source of labeled data.
+[^1]: In practice, we audit a constant fraction of confidently predicted images for review that serve as an additional source of labeled data.

 Our results compare the performance of three models trained under different protocols: